Addin ErrorsEstimated reading time: 1 minute

-Errors can occur for many reasons.
+Errors with Excel Addins or the Interject Addin can occur for many reasons.
 Sometimes they are related to the environment or computer running Interject.
-It is important you have tools to capture everything that is interacting with Excel so, it is easier diagnose the cause of errors.
+It is important you have tools to capture everything that is interacting with Excel so it is easier diagnose the cause of the errors.
 This leads to faster troubleshooting and repair.
-To help diagnose any errors, Interject uses a Verbose Logging feature.
-The ideal goal of Verbose Logging is to help recreate an error and send logs to INTERJECT’s support team, where it can be fixed.